UniversalDependencies/docs/_sv-dep/cc.md

 shortdef: 'coordinating conjunction'
 ---

-A coordination is the relation between an element of a conjunct and the coordinating conjunction word of the conjunct.
+A coordinating conjunction relation holds between the head conjunct of a coordinate structure and any of the coordinating conjunction involved in the structure.
+This also includes the first element in paired conjunctions like _både ... och_ "both ... and" and _antingen ... eller_ "either ... or".
 For more on coordination, see the [conj]() relation.

 ~~~ sdparse
 1500 kr per barn och år \n 1500 kr per child and year